kalialucard/Password-Strength-Checker/README.md

 - **Password Generator**: Create strong, secure, and customizable passwords.
 You can specify length and include/exclude uppercase letters, numbers, and symbols.
 - **Password Strength Checker**: Analyze how strong a password is based on criteria like length, character diversity, and more.
-- **AI-Powered Breach Check**: Securely and automatically checks if a password has been part of any known data breaches as you type, using the HaveIBeenPwned service via a Genkit AI flow.
+- **AI-Powered Breach Check**: Securely and automatically checks if a password has been part of any known data breaches as you type, using a Genkit AI flow.
 - **Username Generator**: Quickly generate unique and memorable usernames.
 - **Command-Line Interface (CLI)**: Access core features (password/username generation, strength & breach check) directly from your terminal.
 - **Light & Dark Mode**: The UI supports both light and dark themes.